MidSpike/iris-utilities/PRIVACY.md

 <summary>User Configuration</summary>

-#### This bot collects, processes, and stores the following information known as user_configuration:
+#### This bot collects, processes, and stores the following information known as user_config:

-- user_configuration includes the following information:
+- user_config includes the following information:
     - user information attached: id.
     - various settings used to customize the bot's behavior for the user.

-#### If you wish to have your user_configuration removed then you can do any of the following:
+#### If you wish to have your user_config removed then you can do the following:

 1. Contact this bot's support staff (using appropriate channels).
-2. Request for your user_configuration be removed.
+2. Request for your user_config be removed.

 </details>